1. Feed, then Read

 - rubbing eyes

-- Resist the temptation to keep your baby up in hopes she will sleep longer – the opposite is true!
+- Resist the temptation to keep your baby up in hopes he will sleep longer - the opposite is true!

 - Why?
-One word: overtiredness.
-When you try to stretch your baby’s bedtime as you fantasize about an uninterrupted night, you are actually causing her to become overtired and when your baby is overtired, her body naturally produces hormones to fight fatigue, which then makes it harder to fall and stay asleep.
-Believe me, it’s a vicious cycle that’s hard to break!
+One word: over-tiredness.
+When you try to stretch your baby’s bedtime as you fantasize about an uninterrupted night, you are actually causing him to become overtired and when your baby is overtired, his body naturally produces hormones to fight fatigue, which then makes it harder to fall and stay asleep.
+It’s a vicious cycle that’s hard to break!

 - Tip: Aim for bedtime between 6:00-7:00pm (earlier if naps are short or missing).
 Although it may seem counterintuitive, earlier bedtimes eventually translate into longer stretches of sleep.

 - After about 3 months, most babies do not need to eat every 1-2 hours.
-And by 9 months most babies can sleep 11-12 hours without food.
+By 9 months most babies can sleep 11-12 hours without food.

 - Tip: Create a schedule: for example, choose a 1:00 and 4:00 a.m. feeding time.
 Quite soon your baby will adapt to wake only for these necessary feedings with no extra snacks offered between times.
 Eventually your baby will learn to put himself to sleep without food.